 Special Thank You

--Thank you to everyone who contributed to uncovering more about these early versions of the Pokémon trading card game.
+-Thank you to everyone who contributed to uncovering more about the ongoing early versions of the Pokémon trading card game.

-Thank you to @Marco_flamethrower on Instagram for his research
+-Thank you to @Marco_flamethrower on Instagram for his research & sourcing the material

-And thank you to everyone who contributed in uncovering more and more about this topic, if it’s the people who started to authenticate these incredible cards or the auction houses who provide a platform.
+-And thank you to everyone who contributed in uncovering more and more about this topic and continue to do as we learn more, if it’s the people who started to authenticate these incredible cards or the auction houses who provide a platform.

 I had no idea about this I actually would love to have some of these prototypes but probably never will haha thank you for educating me 🙂